wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 that differs.
 A timeout was not a chosen discriminator; it was the only one the data structure left available.

 The five-second constant had no measured basis.
-The comment defending it argued that a bracket is "milliseconds at worst" because the longest operation is an SLH-DSA or ML-DSA sign.
-Nobody timed one under a bracket.
+The comment accompanying it stated that a bracket is "milliseconds at worst" because the longest operation is an SLH-DSA or ML-DSA sign.
+That timing was never taken.
 That comment now states what the constant is and that it is unmeasured.

 ### 13.4.5 What actually keeps an intruder out: `may_use_simd()`